kerwinc/VSTSTasks/Tasks/GitflowBranchGate/overview.md

 <img src="https://raw.githubusercontent.com/kerwinc/VSTSTasks/master/Tasks/GitflowBranchGate/images/Rules.png" alt="Rules" style=""/>

 ### Release Notes

+#### 0.2.62
+- Added an exclusion to the *Active Pull Request* rules if the current build's trigger was a Pull Request

 #### 0.2.54
 - Fixed a bug where multiple branch names were being printed for an issue